AdobeDocs/experience-manager-learn.en/help/forms/offline-mobile-form-submission/introduction.md

 This tutorial walks through the steps needed to accomplish the above use case.
 Sample code and assets related to this tutorial are [available here.](part-four.md)

-The following vide gives you an overview of the use case
+The following video gives you an overview of the use case

 >[!VIDEO](https://video.tv.adobe.com/v/29677?quality=9)